sidakram/bippy/README.md

 [![version](https://img.shields.io/npm/v/bippy?style=flat&colorA=000000&colorB=000000)](https://npmjs.com/package/bippy)
 [![downloads](https://img.shields.io/npm/dt/bippy.svg?style=flat&colorA=000000&colorB=000000)](https://npmjs.com/package/bippy)

-**hack into react internals.**
+bippy is a toolkit to **hack into react internals**

-bippy is a toolkit for using react fibers
+by default, there is no official way to use react internals outside of react components. bippy bypasses this by "pretending" to be react devtools, giving you access to the fiber tree and other internals.

-- drop-in, no react code modification needed
+- works outside of react – no react code modification needed
-- helpful utils that work across react 17-19
+- utility functions that work across modern react (v17-19)
-- accessible api – does not require prior react source code knowledge
+- no prior react source code knowledge required

 ```jsx
 import { instrument, traverseFiber } from 'bippy';